Most articles about persuasion techniques tend to promise quick results.

 In his book The Ultimate Sales Letter, Dan Kennedy shares a story about helping a food bank.

-The Food Bank was doing what most charities do: They were sending out letters with messages like, “These hungry children won’t have a good Thanksgiving,” along with some pictures.
+They were sending out letters with a “proven” persuasive message: “These hungry children won’t have a good Thanksgiving,” along with some pictures.

 Generally speaking, it’s a solid pitch; It was already driving donations.